Blackstone commits up to USD 2.8 bn to acquire controlling stake in Mphasis | Business

-Blackstone on Monday said funds managed by the private equity firm have entered into definitive agreements to acquire a majority stake in IT firm Mphasis Ltd, and the transaction will trigger an open offer for acquisition of up to 26 per cent stake.
+Blackstone on Monday said funds managed by the private equity firm will acquire a majority stake in IT firm Mphasis Ltd, triggering an open offer for acquisition of up to 26 per cent stake for about Rs 8,262 crore.

 A wholly-owned subsidiary of the Abu Dhabi Investment Authority (ADIA), UC Investments (Office of the Chief Investment Officer of The Regents, University of California) and others will co-invest along with Blackstone, a statement said.